TuringLang/docs/README.md

 pkill -9 -f quarto
 ```

-## Licence
+## License

-This project is licensed under the MIT Licence - see the [Licence](Licence) file for details.
+This project is licensed under the MIT License - see the [License](License) file for details.